Life in Pictures now open

-The Life in Pictures short film competition is a collaboration between the Department of Local Government and Communities (DLGC), Revelation Perth International Film Festival and Screenwest.
+The Life in Pictures short film competition is a creative partnership between the Department of Local Government and Communities (DLGC), Revelation Perth International Film Festival and Screenwest.

-Life in Pictures will encourage people – the film makers and the viewers – to stop and think about how society views growing older while aiming to stimulate discussion about ageing in a positive way.
+Life in Pictures encourages people – the film makers and the viewers – to stop and think about how society views growing older while aiming to stimulate a positive discussion about ageing.

 - Students and schools: aged up to 17 years and schools

 Finalists will have their films screened at a special event during the Revelation Perth International Film Festival.

 Entries are now open and close on 31 May 2017.